RulesCommittee/BylawsRepository/README.md

     - (b) Meetings shall be held at least once a week and shall be called by the Senate Chair of the Committee and the Non-Senate Chair of the Committee.

+    - (c) Committee Chairs shall make every effort to involve relevant administration or faculty in their weekly meetings and activities.

-    - (c) All decisions made by the Senate Committee Chairs - be it policy, finances, or otherwise - shall not be made without consultation of the Non-Senate Chair of the Committee and the Committee.
+    - (d) All decisions made by the Senate Committee Chairs - be it policy, finances, or otherwise - shall not be made without consultation of the Non-Senate Chair of the Committee and the Committee.

-    - (d) The Senate Chair of the Committee has the ultimate authority on Committee finances but shall not act without first consulting the Non-Senate Chair of the Committee and the Committee.
+    - (e) The Senate Chair of the Committee has the ultimate authority on Committee finances but shall not act without first consulting the Non-Senate Chair of the Committee and the Committee.

-    - (e) Each Committee shall be required to report to the Senate at the meeting immediately following the Committee Meeting.
+    - (f) Each Committee shall be required to report to the Senate at the meeting immediately following the Committee Meeting.
 The report shall be submitted by the Senate Chair of the Committee.
 In the absence of the Senate Chair of the Committee, the Non Senate Chair of the Committee or another committee member shall submit the report.

-    - (f) The Vice President shall produce a weekly Senate Update that includes committee chairs’ weekly reports (from the Executive Senator’s meeting minutes) and contact information of the committee chairs, which shall be made publicly available through weekly emails, social media platforms, Union Government publications, or other Union Outreach tools.
+    - (g) The Vice President shall produce a weekly Senate Update that includes committee chairs’ weekly reports (from the Executive Senator’s meeting minutes) and contact information of the committee chairs, which shall be made publicly available through weekly emails, social media platforms, Union Government publications, or other Union Outreach tools.

-    - (g) If the position of Senate Chair of the Committee becomes vacant, all authority delegated to the Senate Chair of the Committee shall fall to the Executive Senator or the President of the Union Senate until another is appointed.
+    - (h) If the position of Senate Chair of the Committee becomes vacant, all authority delegated to the Senate Chair of the Committee shall fall to the Executive Senator or the President of the Union Senate until another is appointed.

-    - (h) Committees shall have the right to use Union resources at the discretion of the Union Secretary.
+    - (i) Committees shall have the right to use Union resources at the discretion of the Union Secretary.

-    - (i) All campus communications prepared by Committees must be approved by the Executive Senator or the President of the Union Senate prior to distribution.
+    - (j) All campus communications prepared by Committees must be approved by the Executive Senator or the President of the Union Senate prior to distribution.

-    - (j) In the event that the Senate Chair of the Committee or the Non-Senate Chair of the Committee fails to adhere to these rules and procedures and/or the duties prescribed to the Senate Committee Chairs in these Bylaws, the President of the Union Senate shall have the authority to remove him/her from the chair position.
+    - (k) In the event that the Senate Chair of the Committee or the Non-Senate Chair of the Committee fails to adhere to these rules and procedures and/or the duties prescribed to the Senate Committee Chairs in these Bylaws, the President of the Union Senate shall have the authority to remove him/her from the chair position.

-    - (k) All Senate Committees must produce a report at least once a semester detailing the work they have done as a committee and present it at the Senate meeting prior to Spring and Fall Inaugurations.
+    - (l) All Senate Committees must produce a report at least once a semester detailing the work they have done as a committee and present it at the Senate meeting prior to Spring and Fall Inaugurations.

-  - **SECTION 4.** The Services and Outreach Committee shall address any concerns or issues raised regarding the nature and availability of services provided by the Student Union Senate and foster a stronger relationship between Union officers and the Brandeis Undergraduate Student Body.
-The committee will also work to connect officers with their constituents, to increase awareness of the role of the Student Union Government, and to publicize and encourage participation in Union projects.
-These concerns and issues shall include, but not be limited to, the following:
+  - **SECTION 4.** The Services and Outreach Committee shall address any concerns or issues raised regarding the nature and availability of services provided by the Student Union and foster a stronger relationship between Union officers and the Brandeis Undergraduate Student Body.
+The committee shall organize events, services and projects to increase awareness of the role of the Student Union.

     - (a) The Committee shall organize and run transportation services to high-volume train stations and airports preceding breaks where large portions of the student body are expected to be traveling.

+    - (b) The Committee shall organize and run “Meet the Union,” an informational outreach event to encourage student participation and engagement with the Student Union.

+    - (c) The Committee shall organize and run the “Midnight Buffet,” an end-of-semester celebration party for the student body, which should include but need not be limited to food, music, merchandise (such as T-shirts), a special theme, etc.

+    - (d) The Committee may organize and run any other events, services and projects that the Committee believes will positively influence perception of the Student Union.

+    - (e) At the discretion of the Senate Chair, the Committee may coordinate with other committees or branches of the Student Union to organize, fund or run any project, service or event.

+    - (f) The Senate Chair may, in conjunction with the Vice President, mandate the attendance of all Union Officers at any committee- or Union-sponsored event, including at set-up.

-  - **SECTION 5.** The Social Justice and Diversity Committee shall be composed of Senators and other interested students who will work together in the interest of social justice and diversity.
-The Committee shall investigate, publicize, and act upon student concerns.
-It shall serve to reflect and represent students' convictions to one another, the administration, and the community at large in expression of our University's sense of and commitment to Social Justice.
-The committee shall also promote institutional change, and work to encourage interaction and connections among the different groups that make up the student body.
-Through these efforts, the Committee will work to give underrepresented groups a voice on campus, and to help organize efforts improving coexistence, civil rights, and civil liberties at Brandeis.
+  - **SECTION 5.** The Social Justice and Diversity Committee shall serve to promote and improve social equity, inclusion and diversity at Brandeis by collaborating with university staff, students, clubs and departments who uphold the value of social justice.

+    - (a) The Committee shall investigate, publicize and act upon relevant student concerns.

+    - (b) The Committee shall reflect and represent students' convictions to one another, the administration, and the community at large in expression of our the University's sense of and commitment to social justice.

+    - (c) The Committee shall promote institutional change, and work to encourage interaction and connections among the different groups that make up the student body.

-    - (a) The Committee shall undertake at least one major project per semester.
+    - (d) The Committee shall undertake at least one major project per semester.

-    - (b) The Committee shall hold an event to address issues of diversity at least once per year.
+    - (e) The Committee may choose a specific theme to focus on each semester.

+    - (f) Through these efforts, the Committee will work to give underrepresented groups a voice on campus, and to help organize efforts improving coexistence, civil rights, and civil liberties at Brandeis.

   - **SECTION 6.** The Rules Committee's purpose is to enhance the efficiency of the Senate and to streamline the legislative process.
 The Committee will strive to assist people bringing business before the Senate and on how to adhere to the rules and guidelines set forth in the Union Constitution and these Bylaws.
 This committee shall act in accordance with the following: